EMERGENCY FOOD AND SHELTER NATIONAL BOARD PROGRAM

 Under the terms of the grant from the National Board, local agencies chosen to receive funds must: 1) be private voluntary non-profits or units of government, 2) be eligible to receive Federal funds, 3) have an accounting system, 4) practice nondiscrimination, 5) have demonstrated the capability to deliver emergency food and/or shelter programs, and 6) if they are a private voluntary organization, have a voluntary board.
 Qualifying agencies are urged to apply.

-Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funding should contact Linda Wingert at United Way of San Luis Obispo County at email@example.com to receive an application.
-The deadline for applications to be received is by 5:00 pm on Wednesday, February 23, 2022.
+Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funding should contact Linda Wingert at United Way of San Luis Obispo County at email@example.com to receive an application or visit www.unitedwayslo.org/efsp to download an application.
+The deadline for applications to be received is by 5:00 pm on Friday, March 3, 2023.
 All applications must be received by Linda Wingert via email at firstname.lastname@example.org.
 No hard copies please.

 Website by: OneEach Technologies